Saltovo

 Saltovo (Салтово) is a rural locality (a selo) and the administrative center of Saltovskoye Rural Settlement, Staropoltavsky District, Volgograd Oblast, Russia.
-The population was 932 as of 2010.
-There are 10 streets.
+The population was 932 in 2010.
+There are ten streets.

 Geography

 Saltovo is located in steppe, on Transvolga, on the bank of the Yeruslan River, 26 km northeast of Staraya Poltavka (the district's administrative centre) by road.
 Lyatoshinka is the nearest rural locality.